-Bacteria and field parameter data was collected at seven sites along Mill Creek: four upper and three lower watershed locations.
-The watershed shows common trends to other areas with diminished water quality in urban areas and seasonal trends in many parameters.
+Bacteria and field parameter data was collected at 20 sites along Mill Creek, although 13 of the locations were related to MST and do not have annual monthly sampling.
+Of the seven sites consistently sampled three are in the upper watershed, one in the middle, and three in the lower watershed.
+Mill Creek shows common trends to other areas with diminished water quality in urban areas and seasonal trends in many parameters.
 Among the three lower sampling locations high E. coli values are found in the summer months.
 This could be related to higher urban use and canal input at lower sections of the creek.
-Conductivity measurements are higher in the Porter Fork tributary but can be attributed to specific differences in geochemistry.
-Macroinvertebrate samples were collected at seven locations: three upper sites, two middle sites, and one lower urban site.
-The two highest sites on Mill Creek showed the best ecosystem health with scores in the good range.
-The third upper site is located along the Porter Fork tributary and showed a score in the fair range.
-This subwatershed is developed with residential cabins and the stream has been altered near the sample location.
+All other parameters show normal patterns and changes related to seasonal variation.
+Macroinvertebrate samples were collected at seven locations: three upper sites, two middle sites, and two lower urban sites.
+The two highest elevation sites on Mill Creek showed the best ecosystem health with scores in the good range.
+The third upper site is located the mainstem of Mill Creek and showed a score in the fair range.
+This area is developed to allow access for heavy recreational use and could be related to degrading stream health.
 The middle sampling sites both show fair and poor scores, although the downstream location shows a better score than one that is upstream a short distance.
 Overall, the lower middle scores can be related to upstream development with campgrounds, picnic areas and scout camps.
-The odd relationship between the healthier downstream sample can also be attributed to the development.
+The odd relationship between the healthier downstream sample can be attributed to the development.
 The sample with a lower score is immediately downstream of Camp Tracy, which sees degraded stream banks and increased sedimentation in the creek.
-The lowest sampling site shows very poor ecosystem health.
+The lowest sample sites show poor and very poor ecosystem health.
 Channel stability in Mill Creek was noted to decrease "near development including trailheads, campgrounds, picnic areas, scouting activity (Camp Tracy) and trail nodes" (Salt Lake County Stream Stability Analysis).
 Over widening of streams and loss of riparian habitat are seen extensively in the areas with poor stability and are believed to be related.
 Overall channel stability in Mill Creek is good in the upper reaches and decreases as urbanization increases.
 This canyon experiences high recreational use at specific nodes but, these hardened access nodes, keep use to specific areas and protect riparian corridors in other areas.